MA, MT-BC, LMSW, LCAT

 She has presented at numerous conferences on the treatment of children, supervision and trauma.
 In 2012 she was invited by the Japanese Music Therapy Association to co-teach a two-day symposium on music therapy supervision.
 Ms. Feiner maintains a private practice in music therapy and supervision.

-Feiner, S. (2002).
-Imagery through music.
-In Loewy, J. & Frisch, A., (Eds.)
-Caring for the Caregiver: The Use of Music and Music Therapy in Grief and Trauma, pp. 128-135.
-Silver Spring, MD: American Music Therapy Association, Inc.
+Imagery Through Music.
+In: Loewy, J. & Frisch A. (Eds).
+2002.
+Caring for the Caregiver: The Use of Music and Music Therapy in Grief and Trauma.
+Silver Spring, MD.

 Caring for the Caregiver Presentation: Imagery and Healing Through Music.
 Caring for the Caregiver: A 9-week Training in Music, Healing, Grief and Trauma, Post 9/11.
 Beth Israel Medical Center, New York, NY.
 April 17, 2002

 A Journey Through Internship Supervision: Roles, Dynamics, and Phases of the Supervisory Relationship.
 In: Forinash, M. (Ed).
 2001.
 Music Therapy Supervision.
 Gilsum, NH: Barcelona Publishers.